 Denise Dietrich, a sister of Kolk's boyfriend, said Kolk has been in extremely critical condition at Temple University Hospital.

 Kolk, previously of Bucks County, lives with her boyfriend in Northeast Philadelphia, Dietrich said.
-She is the mother of two daughters, one 7 months old and another who is about 7 years old, Dietrich said.
+She is the mother of two daughters, one 7 months old and another who is 7 years old.

 Dietrich, 49, of Fox Chase, said police came to her house Tuesday evening.
 They did not know Kolk's identity at that point, but found Dietrich's address on an item in Kolk's purse.